Greater Sacramento CoDA Community Area Community

 Everyone is welcome to attend the monthly GSACC Business Meeting held online.
 The purpose of GSACC is to support CoDA groups in the Sacramento Valley and nearby region.
 Each group is encouraged to designate a volunteer to attend the meeting.

 “It is not what any one of us can do, rather how we can open doors to those who want to contribute.”

 Be the Light of Service

 Co-Dependents Anonymous is a fellowship of men and women whose common purpose is to develop healthy relationships.
-CoDA encourages being involved with serving the CoDA Community, sharing the value each one of us find by attending meetings and working the program.
+CoDA encourages being involved in serving the CoDA Community, sharing the value each one of us has found by attending meetings and working the program.

 Start a Meeting Near You

 CoDA meetings were all started by people just like you – those who sought to give back to the community the value they found by attending meetings.
-We encourage those who have been involved with CoDA service to be available to lend a helping hand and suggestions on how to go about starting a new meeting.
+We encourage those who have been involved with CoDA service to be available to lend a helping hand and provide useful suggestions for starting a new meeting.